dez0/webzo/README.md

 ####New mailer example
 The `@h[]` contains the parameters sent to the worker.

-This is a example of the `mailer/newmailer.rb` file.
+This is a example of the new `mailer/newmailer.rb` file.
 ```
 require 'lib/mailer'